e10-atp/Interactive-Lab-Hub/Lab 3/README.md

 Write out what you imagine the dialogue to be.
 Use cards, post-its, or whatever method helps you develop alternatives or group responses.

-\*\***Please describe and document your process.**\*\*
+\*\***Please describe and document your process.**\*\* I takled with my roommates about what a conversation with a dog would be like.
+Normally when talking to dogs they don't hold actual conversations, it's more one sided imperatives, and when they do ask questions it's often in a disingenuous manner.
+A device that talks for dogs would mostly say common human catch-phrases, maybe in a probabilistic manner given certain conditions.

 ### Acting out the dialogue